joakimk/testbot/README.markdown

 I've seen about 20% faster test runtimes when using Ruby Enterprise Edition.
 You can find it at:
 [http://www.rubyenterpriseedition.com/](http://www.rubyenterpriseedition.com/).

+Add "server_type: git" to testbot.yml and change "server_path" to your git repo to greatly improve startup speed.
+This is probably not practical if you want to run uncommited code, but great for CI servers.

 TODO
 ====
  - Make it simpler to use